samhyams/samhyams.github.io/_drafts/2024-10-17-beacon-rth-part1.md

 # Hardware Implementation

+The project is flown aboard my *Orca*, which I built over a year ago for the purpose of flying custom payloads and other projects.
+The large payload bay is perfect for this project, and I added some SMA outlets on the sides of the fuselage to allow for easy mounting of the payload antennas.
+The platform uses a Matek F405 V2 flight controller running ArduPlane 4.5, with 868 and 433 MHz control and telemetry links leaving the S band free for project use.
+Main battery voltage is 16.8 V nominal from a 4S LiPo battery.

 ## System Safety

-Writing a bunch of requirements leans a little too close to my day job, but given this project involves handing over navigation control to some of my own hastily-written hacked together code, I think it’s best practice to stipulate a few key safety requirements.
+Writing a bunch of performance requirements leans a little too close to my day job, but given this project involves handing over navigation control to some of my own hastily-written hacked together code, I think it’s best practice to stipulate a few key safety requirements.
 Here are three very high level requirements which must be met by the system as a whole:

 - RC commands shall always override the novel payload
 - UAV failsafes shall always override the novel payload